 - First procedure: The plan will allow 100% of the negotiated or MAA.

 - Second procedure: The plan will allow 50% of the negotiated or MAA.

 - Additional procedures: The plan will allow 50% of the negotiated or MAA for each additional procedure.

-- Bilateral and separate operative areas: The plan will allow 100% of the negotiated or MAA for the primary procedure and 50% of the secondary procedure and 50% of the negotiated or MAA for tertiary/additional procedures.
+- Bilateral and separate operative areas: The plan will allow 100% of the negotiated or MAA for the primary procedure, 50% of the secondary procedure, and 50% of the negotiated or MAA for tertiary/additional procedures.